 - I don’t feel like I measure up or feel good enough.

-- It’s common for me to self-criticize or say negative things about myself, like telling myself I am stupid or fat or just no good.
+- It’s common for me to self-criticize or say negative things about myself, like telling myself I am stupid, fat, or just no good.

-- When I look in the mirror, I don’t like what I see, and I don’t feel attractive.
+- When I look in the mirror, I don’t like what I see and don’t feel attractive.